Procedure: Professional staff scholarship scheme (PSSS)

 - that the eligible staff member’s performance is at least satisfactory or better (in the most recent completed PDR); and

-- the application is derived from an identified career development priority as identified in the current PDR, which is agreed to and supported by the local area.
+- the application is derived from a career development priority as identified in the current PDR, which is agreed to and supported by the local area.

 - The Professional Staff Scholarship Scheme is not available:

-- To be used in conjunction with other formal ANU scholarship schemes;
+- in conjunction with other formal ANU scholarship schemes;

 - Previous Professional Staff Scholarship Scheme recipients may re-apply for further funding after a two year period, from the date that the previous successful scholarship was granted.